contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 ## Getting your content

-In Contentful, we separate content between Entries, which contain your data and relationships with other content or images, and Assets, which represent static content, like images, and are served as files.
-You can read more about that in our [Data Model Concepts guide][3].
+In Contentful, we separate content between entries, which contain your data and relationships with other content or images, and assets, which represent static content, like images, and are served as files.
+You can read more about that in our [data model concepts guide][3].

-In this section we'll address Entries.
+In this section we'll address entries.
 Assets will be addressed in a later section.

 With the client already created, all that's left to do is to start consuming the data from the API.

-To do so, you can request all your Entries from the API:
+To do so, you can request all your entries from the API:

 ~~~ php
 <?php